mirko-pace/articles/evcs_acsm_experiments.md

 ### 6.4 Multiple views to avoid false comfort
 Finally, we complement the formal tests with visual diagnostics.
 Daily ATT curves with conformal pointwise bands reveal how effects evolve and whether they persist; the average post ATT with its p-value and interval provides the primary decision anchor.
 We also translate percentage-point effects into operational terms (e.g., additional MWh moved off-peak per month) to connect statistical significance with business significance.

+## 7. Next steps

+As our goal is to produce trustworthy experimental outcomes and recommendations, ASCM has given us a workable way to read small, noisy experiments in a live network, and our next step is to quantify uncertainty around ATT for metrics accumulated over the experiment, rather than relying only on day-by-day snapshots.
+Looking at cumulative effects can dampen noise and produce steadier reads and enhance the quality of the decision-making process in EVCS.

 ## References